marisks/blog/src/documents/posts/2014-04-11-episerver-writing-dojo-widget.html.md

 # Advanced implementation

-While you can create complex Dojo widgets yourself most of the times it is better and faster to use existing libraries.
-Dojo do not have much custom plugins, but jQuery and jQuery UI (and there are plenty of other libraries) has and it would be great to use them in your Dojo widgets.
+While you can create complex Dojo widgets yourself, most of the times it is better and faster to use existing libraries.
+Dojo do not have much custom plugins, but jQuery and jQuery UI <sup>[2](#ref2)</sup> have and it would be great to use them in your Dojo widgets.

 ## Referencing scripts and CSS stylesheets

-In usual Web project referencing script libraries is simple - just add script tags in your markup and start using the plugins, but in EPiServer Dojo implementation it is little bit different.
-In EPiServer administration interface you can't get to the markup and add scripts manually.
+In usual Web project referencing script libraries is simple - just add script tags in your markup and start using the plugins, but in EPiServer's Dojo implementation it is little bit different.
+You can't get to the markup and add scripts manually to EPiServer administration interface.

 There are two ways to use libraries - use CDN or use scripts from project.
 When you want to include the script in the project, you have to put them in your module folder which is defined in _module.config_, for example: _ClientResources/Geta.Tags_ .
-Same appliers for CSS.
-You can also organize them in subfolders.
+Same applies for CSS.
+You can organize stylesheets and scripts in subfolders.
 For example, Geta Tags have _styles_ folder for CSS and _vendor_ folder for 3rd party libraries:

 ![File structure](/img/2014-04-11-episerver-writing-dojo-widget/file_structure.jpg)